whygithub-a/cyber-essentials-tutor/README.md

 * Database: Supabase
 * Source control: GitHub

-The frontend and backend can be connected to the GitHub repository so that pushes to the main branch trigger redeployment, depending on the deployment platform settings.
+The frontend and backend can be connected to the GitHub repository so that pushes to the main branch trigger redeployment, depending on the deployment settings.

 ## System Architecture